hyperhq/docs.hypercontainer.io/README.md

 # About Hyper

-Hyper is a hypervisor-based AppContainer solution.
-It allows you to **run any AppContainer images (Docker, rkt) on any hypervisor (KVM, Xen, etc.)**.
+Hyper is a **Hypervisor-agnostic Docker Runtime** that allows you to run Docker images on any hypervisor (KVM, Xen, etc.).

 Technically speaking,

-    Hyper = Hypervisor + AppContainer Image
+    Hyper = Hypervisor + Kernel + Docker Image

-By containing applications within separate VM instances and kernel spaces, Hyper is able to offer an excellent hardware-enforced isolation, which is much needed by public cloud.
+By containing applications within separate VM instances and kernel spaces, Hyper is able to offer an excellent **Hardware-enforced Isolation**, which is much needed in multi-tenant environments.

 Hyper also promises **Immutable Infrastructure** by eliminating the middle layer of Guest OS, along with the hassle to configure and manage them.